 “When patterns are broken new worlds emerge” Tuli Kuperberg

-What does a “who dunnit” in a work team have to do with the conflict in the Middle East, or for that matter, any conflict?
+What does a “who dunnit” in a work team have to do with a global conflict, or for that matter, any conflict?

 Despite all the win-win language adopted by groups and businesses over the years, too many people are sitting on too much neglected conflict.